-- Pests may also interfere with the monitoring and control program for sirex wood wasp in New South Wales by attacking sirex trap trees, preventing wood wasp attacks and reducing the program's effectiveness.
-The program's success depends on early detection and biological control to prevent outbreaks.
+- This beetle may also interfere with the monitoring and control program for sirex wood wasp by attacking sirex trap trees, preventing wood wasp attacks and reducing the program's effectiveness.
 Research is underway to find ways to manage this problem.

 - Australian Pesticides and Veterinary Medicines Authority (APVMA)